kai687/sphinxawesome-theme/docs/demo/inline-code.rst

    .. note::

       This option makes Pygments use short class names for the highlighted code.
       This lets you re-use the same Pygments style sheet :file:`pygments.css` that Sphinx already uses for code blocks.

 #.
 For each language you want to highlight, create a custom interpreted text role using
    docutils' :rst:`role` directive.

-   For example, to highlight inline Python code, add the following code to the beginning of the |rst| file, in which you want to use the highlighting:
+   For example, add this code to the beginning of an |rst| file:

    .. code-block:: rst